-Yes that is what the pros do.
-They call the banks as many times at it takes.
-They beg and beg until they manage to find somewhere, somehow a rep that is willing to help and increase there clients credit line.
+Yes, that is what the pros do.
+They call the banks as many times as it takes.
+They beg and beg until they manage to find somewhere, somehow a rep that is willing to help and increase there client’s credit line.
 You do the same; do not give up after your first denial, try again and again.
-Explain the bank why you need the high credit line.
-Make sure to point out to the bank for how long you have already been a costumer.
+Explain to the bank why you need the high credit line.
+Make sure to point out to the bank for how long you have already been a customer.
 Try and try until you succeed!

 Follow these tips and then please report here in the comments what worked for you, since it will be a help for the entire HMBC community.